EVE banner

 - ¡ Bette Lou !

-P.S.: I wish to thank all of Emma's family who have spent time talking to us about her and her life and sharing their pictures and other memorabilia with us.
-The lovely picture on this page is from her granddaughter, Lillian Gatewood Sullivan.
+P.S.: I wish to thank all of Emma's family who have spent time talking to us about her and her life and sharing their pictures and other memorabilia with us especially Lucy Seeds, Lillian Gatewood Sullivan, Marjorie Wood and Nelson Gatewood.
 All of her family members have been wonderful and we are very grateful!

 Home | About | Contact | Program Finder | Publications | Calendar